drowe67/ampnn/README.md

+This started out as Amplitude Sample Rate Conversion as described below, but is currently being used as a repo for my learning about various NN topics such as conv1d, variational autoencoders, and VQ-VAE.

 # Amplitude Sample Rate Conversion Using Neural Nets

 Codec 2 models speech as a harmonic series of sine waves, each with it's own frequency, amplitude and phase.
 The frequencies are approximated at harmonics of the pitch or fundamental frequency.
 A reasonable model of the phases can be recovered from the amplitudes.